Mainland China reports 15 new coronavirus cases vs 28 previous day

-BEIJING (Reuters) - China reported 15 new coronavirus cases in the mainland for Oct.
-23, down from 28 cases in the previous day, the health commission said on Sunday.
+BEIJING (Reuters) - China on Sunday reported 15 new coronavirus cases in the mainland, down from 28 cases the previous day, the health commission said on Sunday.

-According to a statement issued by the health commission in China’s northwestern region Xinjiang on Saturday, one local asymptomatic case was detected in Kashgar city, China’s first local detected case since Oct 14.
+The health commission in China’s northwestern region Xinjiang said on Saturday that one local asymptomatic case was detected in Kashgar city, China’s first local detected case since Oct.
+14.

+All close contacts of the patient have been isolated for medical observation and local authorities are carrying out epidemiological investigations, the Xinjiang commission said in a statement.

+Kashgar has launched a city-wide nucleic acid test covering the city’s 700,000 people.
+As of Sunday morning, more than 300,000 people had been tested and the rest would be covered within two days, the city government said in a statement.

 As of Saturday, mainland China had 85,790 confirmed coronavirus cases, the health authority said.
 The COVID-19 death toll stands at 4,634.

-Reporting by Muyu Xu, Shen Yan and Beijing Newsroom; Editing by Lincoln Feast.
+Reporting by Muyu Xu, Shen Yan and Ryan Woo; Editing by Lincoln Feast and William Mallard

 Our Standards: The Thomson Reuters Trust Principles.